CAA Archives Salon Winter 2016

-Chicago Area Archivists invites CAA members and interested others to attend this spring’s Archives Salon, an informal discussion on a topic of interest to archivists, historians, librarians, and records managers.
+Chicago Area Archivists invites CAA members and interested others to attend the Archives Salon, an informal discussion on a topic of interest to archivists, historians, librarians, and records managers.

 Join your colleagues for an open-ended, unmoderated discussion.
-Come having read the article and be prepared to share your thoughts, listen to those of your colleagues, and respond.
+Come having brushed up on current events in this area, and be prepared to share your thoughts, listen to those of your colleagues, and respond.

-Registration is requested.
-If you have questions about this event, contact CAA member Sutton Skowron at firstname.lastname@example.org
+This is a free event but registration is requested.
+If you have questions about this event, contact firstname.lastname@example.org

 Can't make it to this event?
 Don’t worry — there will be more events throughout the year at a variety of dates, times, and locations.
 Coming soon:

 - CAA Steering Committee Meeting, 13 January at CPL-Bucktown-Wicker Park